top of page

 And then the script you will say to the Activities Coordinator/Events Director:

--Open a google doc and write down questions that you would like to ask.
-Even write down things like your phone number and email address, to ensure tat you are telling them the correct contact info if they ask.
+Use your google doc to write down questions that you would like to ask (ex: does the facility have art supplies).
+Even write down things like your phone number and email address, to ensure that you are telling them the correct contact info if they ask.

 -Practice your script that you will say to the events director/activities coordinator.
-This should include an introduction about yourslef and what you can offer to the facility.
+This should include an introduction about yourself and what you can offer to the facility.

 When speaking to the Activities Coordinator, be your authentic self.
 Be honest, and simple.
 Tell them about yourself, and that you would like to start volunteering at their facility.